Do you want to speed up your WordPress website? Here’s Best WP Rocket Settings 2021 & Beginner’s Guide to Speeding up a WordPress site.

 Optimize Tables: WordPress database table is where all the data in a database is stored.
 Unoptimized database tables can slow down your site.
 Enable optimize table option for best performance.

-Automatic Cleanup: How often you want to clean your database with Wp Rocket.
+Automatic Cleanup: How often do you want to clean your database with Wp Rocket.
 I set ‘Daily’ options but you can change it to daily, weekly, or monthly.

 Step 9: WP Rocket CDN Settings